SS John Randolph

 SS John Randolph was a Liberty ship built in the United States during World War II.
-She was named after John Randolph, was a planter and a Congressman from Virginia, serving in the House of Representatives at various times between 1799 and 1833, and the Senate from 1825 to 1827.
+She was named after John Randolph, a planter and a Congressman from Virginia who served in the House of Representatives at various times between 1799 and 1833 and the Senate from 1825 to 1827.
 He was also Minister to Russia under President Andrew Jackson in 1830.

 Construction

 John Randolph was laid down on 15 July 1941, under a Maritime Commission (MARCOM) contract, MCE hull 19, by the Bethlehem-Fairfield Shipyard, Baltimore, Maryland; and was launched on 30 December 1941.

 History

 She was allocated to Union Sulphur & Oil Co., Inc., on 27 February 1942.

 Sinking

 John Randolph was severely damaged after striking an Allied mine on the night of 5 July 1942.